Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When set to `on` SMTPS is used to encrypt communication with the SMTP server.
+When set to `on`, SMTPS is used to encrypt communication with the SMTP server.
 This is normally used in conjunction with port 465.